This Is What Happens to Your Body During a Hangover

 What Is a Hangover, Anyway?

-We often forget that our bodies actually consider alcohol to be toxic, and although science doesn't have a complete explanation for why we experience hangover symptoms, Hultin says this is likely the foundation of the problem.
+It's important to first understand what alcohol does to our body to understand a hangover.
+We often forget that our bodies actually consider alcohol to be toxic at high doses, and although science doesn't have a complete explanation for why we experience hangover symptoms, Hultin says this is likely the foundation of the problem.

 "We've introduced a very irritating substance to the body and it has to process and eliminate it," Hultin says.
 "Dehydration is part of it, but most evidence points to the toxin acetaldehyde, which is created as the liver metabolizes and tries to excrete alcohol from the body.
 Due to genetic variations, each person has more or less of the enzyme needed to break this toxin down.
 The greater the presence of this toxin, the worse the hangover."